 Why Your Current Skincare Routine Is Probably Wrong

 Men also tend to over-cleanse because we're used to thinking "more soap = cleaner."
-But stripping your skin's natural barrier triggers rebound oil production, making you greasier by afternoon.
-Dermatologist Dr. Joshua Zeichner's research found men who cleanse twice daily with gentle formulas have 40% less midday shine than those using harsh scrubs morning and night.
+But stripping your skin's natural barrier can trigger rebound oil production, making you greasier by afternoon.
+Cleansing twice daily with a gentle formula, rather than a harsh scrub morning and night, is the more reliable way to manage midday shine.

 Quick win